uesp/flavourist/README.md

 Flavourist is a streamlined fork of [flutter_flavorizr](https://github.com/AngeloAvv/flutter_flavorizr)

 - Flavours are now defined in a more neutral, root-level ``flavors.yaml`` file.
+- VSCode launch profiles are pretty-printed in launch.json

 # Original ReadMe
 A flutter utility to easily create flavors in your flutter application